appsec-jedi/GameSelector/README.md

-#A simple game selector app using Python
+# A simple game selector app

+## Technology used: Python